Is fighting a parking fine worth the effort?

 In recent years, many private car park operators have focused more on issuing dodgy fines than collecting legitimate fees – and the fines are often not enforceable.
 State courts have cracked down on operators such as Ace Parking in Victoria.

 If you receive a speed camera fine, you may be able to get away with a caution.
 You can submit an appeal to the police or road authority in your state for the penalty to be withdrawn, or contest your case in court.

 But any decision will depend on how fast you were going, your driving record and other circumstances, such as if you weren't the driver or were rushing because of an emergency.
 The circumstances under which a caution can be granted differ from state to state.

 In NSW, for example, if you have a clear driving record for 10 years, did not exceed the speed limit by more than 30km/h and the offence did not happen in a school zone where speed is restricted during class hours, you may submit an appeal to the State Debt Recovery Office (SDRO).

-In Victoria, you can appeal for an official warning and have your fine waived if you admit the offence; you exceeded the speed limit by less than 10 km/h; and have held a clear driving record for the last two years.
+In Victoria, you can appeal for an official warning and have your fine waived if you admit the offence; you exceeded the speed limit by no more than 10 to 14 km/h; and have had a clear driving record for the previous three years.